 |

-| Touching the Body with the Breath |
+2009 Aug: Touching the Body with the Breath |

-| This essay continues my project to explain and make precise my own meditation - both what it is, and why I do it.
+This essay continues my project to explain and make precise my own meditation - both what it is, and why I do it.
 The language I use is again inspired by the philosophy of Gene Gendlin.
 However, if you don't know what that is, there are only one or two paragraphs in this essay (towards the beginning) that you will find difficult, or incomprehensible even, and which you can just gloss over.
-If you are interested in Gene's philosophy, he has recently written two papers which summarize much of it: Implicit Functioning (as a Word 2003 doc, or as a PDF) and First and Third Person Processes (in press, Journal of Consciousness Studies, 2009). |
+If you are interested in Gene's philosophy, you can browse the Gendlin Online Library, and in particular you will see three recent articles there from 2009 which summarize his thinking. |

 |